-I am NOT the traditional dietetics student.
+I am not the traditional dietetics student.
 I am not Type A. I am not a perfectionist.
-I have ADHD, and struggled HARD throughout undergrad.
+I struggled HARD throughout undergrad.

 I ended up passing my exam on the first try.
 I NEVER thought I would do this.
 But I think my belief in myself, coupled with positive visualization, self-care, and a solid study routine really helped me through.
 I’ve read a lot of exam tips from other bloggers that I found to be super helpful, so I figured I’d make my own.